 - The article Trial Balance explains the transfer of net income to Balance Sheet Retained Earnings and Owners Equity.

-These are funds investors pay for the purchase of stock directly from the company issuing the shares.
-This occurs at the company's initial public offering (IPO), and when the company issues more shares again, later.
+This capital consists of funds investors pay for the purchase of stock directly from the company issuing the shares.
+This payment occurs at the company's initial public offering (IPO), and when the company reissues more shares, later.
 Note, however, that stock shares bought in the secondary market do not add to contributed capital.
-When investors buy shares in the secondary market (the "Stock Market") buyer's purchase funds of course go to the seller.
+When investors buy shares in the secondary market (the "Stock Market") buyer's purchase funds, of course, go to the seller.

-These funds are profits the company has earned and uses to grow equity.
-The other main use for profits that a company may choose (besides adding them to retained earnings) is to distribute profits directly to shareholders as dividends.
+These funds are profits the company earns and uses to grow equity.
+The other primary use for earnings that a company may choose (besides adding them to retained earnings) is to distribute them directly to shareholders as dividends.

-The Owners' equity concept applies to companies in business, but the idea is similar to the idea in personal finance, where a homeowner speaks of "equity" in a home property.
+The Owners equity concept applies to companies in business, but it is similar to the notion in personal finance, where a homeowner speaks of "equity" in a home property.
 In that case, Equity represents the initial down payment on the property plus the part of the mortgage loan principal that has been "paid off."

 - When the company chooses a capital structure including a degree of financial leverage

 What is the Role of Owners equity in Liquidation?